-Thirdly, maintaining a beneficiary history can also help the NPO to build stronger relationships with the individuals and communities it serves.
-By keeping track of their needs and goals, the organization can tailor its programs and services to better meet their needs.
-This can lead to more effective and impactful programs, as well as stronger ties with the beneficiaries.
+Maintaining a beneficiary history can also help NPOs build stronger relationships with their beneficiaries by keeping track of their needs and goals.
+This allows the organization to tailor its programs and services to better meet their needs, leading to more effective and impactful programs, as well as stronger ties with the beneficiaries.

-Capturing notes against a beneficiary provides a full history for that individual.
+For example, a counseling note could include fields for the date, provider (in-house or external), type (new, follow-up, referral), details, and follow-up date.
+By capturing these notes against a beneficiary, a full history of that individual can be created.
 This information can be extracted as a spreadsheet for a specific date range or by note type.
-This can be useful for evaluating the effectiveness of the organization's programs and services and making necessary improvements.
+Such insights are useful for evaluating the effectiveness of the organization's programs and services and identifying areas for improvement.